 These values guide the way we run our business over the long term.
-We strive to deliver sustainable profitable growth for the benefit of our stakeholders as the foundation for adding long-term value and preserving the corporate independence of Datwyler -Cabling Solutions.
+We strive to deliver sustainable profitable growth for the benefit of our stakeholders as the foundation for adding long-term value and preserving the corporate independence of Datwyler Cabling Solutions.
 Since end of 2012, Datwyler Cabling Solutions belongs to the Pema Holding Inc. with its headquarters in Altdorf, Switzerland.
 Pema Holding has been the majority shareholder of the stock quoted Dätwyler Holding Inc. for many years.

-We voluntarily adopted the standards of the Global Reporting -Initiative (GRI) for the sustainability section of our 2008 Annual Report (as part of the Datwyler Group), and in 2009 we joined the UN -Global Compact (as part of the Datwyler Group).
+We voluntarily adopted the standards of the Global Reporting Initiative (GRI)\ for the sustainability section of our 2008 Annual Report (as part of the Datwyler Group), and in 2009 we joined the UN Global Compact (as part of the Datwyler Group).
 This is an initiative launched by the United Nations which espouses ten principles in the areas of human rights, labour, the environment and combating corruption.
-In 2013, Datwyler Cabling Solutions joined the UN Global Compact as an indendent company and obligated itself to follow the ten principles and to accept its responsibility within society.
-In the 2016 reporting year, the third independent progress report on the ten UN Global Compact principles was published.
-This -endeavour is based on the values and the Code of Conduct that lay down globally binding rules for all Datwyler Cabling Solutions -employees.
+In 2013, Datwyler Cabling Solutions joined the UN Global Compact as an independent company and obligated itself to follow the ten principles and to accept its responsibility within society.
+In the 2017 reporting year, the fourth independent progress report on the ten UN Global Compact principles was published.
+This endeavour is based on the values and the Code of Conduct that lay down globally binding rules for all Datwyler Cabling Solutions employees.

 As far as our suppliers are concerned, we have set out our requirements in a dedicated code of conduct since the beginning of 2014.
-The systematic customer and employee satisfaction surveys were continued in 2016.
+Regular surveys of customers and employees provide the basis for our processes of continuous improvement.
 In this way we live up to our social responsibility every day as a reliable partner to our stakeholders.